 Students who have received final approval for Special Student status are required to live off campus and are not a part of the lottery.
 Students who are planning to be Special Students but have not yet received final approval are encouraged to participate in the lottery process.

-All students approved to live off campus are required to complete and submit an Off-Campus Housing Contract and a Fee Reduction form.
+All students approved to live off campus are required to complete and submit a Commitment form and an Off-Campus Contract.
 All Off-Campus students are required to provide landlord contact information to the RSC as well as their local off campus housing location and phone number.
 They are also obligated to enter and update their address and phone information in SSB as needed.
 This is as much for security concerns, as it is to maintain lines of communication between students and the College.
 Students who fail to do so may be required to move back into on-campus housing.
 Special and 9th Semester Students must also complete their SSB Off Campus Housing page.

 Students will be held accountable for policy violations that take place between the time they first arrive on campus to begin their Middlebury program and their graduation, or the College's confirmation of their withdrawal.
 Conduct that takes place on or near Middlebury College premises or property; occurs at or in connection with a Middlebury College-related event; or occurs off-campus but adversely affects or could reasonably be expected to adversely affect the Middlebury College community and/or the pursuit of its objectives, is subject to the College disciplinary process.
 (College Handbook)